moonglum/dotfiles/README.md

 * My terminal emulator of choice is [iTerm2](http://www.iterm2.com).
 * I adjusted the Jump plugin from Oh-my-ZSH to my needs.
 With `j` I can jump to directories I visit often.
 This includes their subdirectories, with autocomplete.
 * I use US-Extended as my keyboard layout.
 The German layout is useless.
-* When coding, I listen to the following music: Tron Legacy OST, Starcraft II OST, Diablo III OST, Octabitron, Saor Patrol, Schelmish, Zoë Keating, Au4, Daft Punk, LukHash.
+* When coding, I listen to the following music: Tron Legacy OST, Starcraft II OST, Diablo III OST, Octabitron, Saor Patrol, Schelmish, Zoë Keating, Au4, Daft Punk, LukHash, Monument Valley OST, Les Revenants OST, Apocalyptica...

 ## Thanks